-For the year ended December 31, 2021, our net cash used in investing activities was US\$87.5 million, which was primarily attributable to (i) purchase of financial assets at FVTPL of US\$144.9 million; and (ii) purchase of property, plant and equipment of US\$67.4 million mainly for restaurants we planned to open; partially offset by redemption of financial assets at fair value through profit or loss of US\$110.0 million and the collection of loans to related parties of US\$15.7 million.
+For the year ended December 31, 2021, our net cash used in investing activities was US\$87.5 million, which was primarily attributable to (i) purchase of financial assets at FVTPL of US\$144.9 million; and (ii) purchase of property, plant and equipment of US\$67.4 million mainly for restaurants we planned to open; partially offset by redemption of financial assets at FVTPL of US\$110.0 million and the collection of loans to related parties of US\$15.7 million.
 The loans to related parties were mainly related to the purchase of certain equipment and the Haidilao restaurants in Hong Kong, Macau and Taiwan prior to the Group Reorganization.